RiverTwilight/rene.wang/README.md

 ## Deploy

-You can deploy your blog into Github Page or Coding Page easily by one command.
+You can deploy your blog by [Vercel](https://vercel.com) easily by one command.

 ```sh
 npm run deploy